Canonical Bayesian Linear System Identification: Proofs for Sections 1--4

 This transformation is fundamentally nonlinear.
 For a simple $2 \times 2$ matrix case, the characteristic polynomial $p_A(\lambda) = \lambda^2 - (a_{11} + a_{22})\lambda + (a_{11}a_{22} - a_{12}a_{21})$ demonstrates that while the trace term is linear in the entries of $A$, the determinant term exhibits quadratic nonlinearity.
 To quantify how probability measures transform under this nonlinear mapping, we examine the Jacobian matrix.
 For our $2 \times 2$ example, key entries include $\partial a_1/\partial a_{11} = -1$, $\partial a_0/\partial a_{11} = a_{22}$, and $\partial a_0/\partial a_{12} = -a_{21}$, further illustrating the mixture of linear and nonlinear dependencies.

 The transformed probability density follows $p_{\theta'}(\theta') = p_{\theta}(f^{-1}(\theta')) \cdot |\det(J)|^{-1}$, and as the inverse is dense, leads to increased computational cost.
 When considering eigenvalues instead of canonical form coefficients, additionally it introduces several complications.
 First, the transformation from matrix entries to eigenvalues involves solving polynomial equations, which is inherently nonlinear.
-Second, eigenvalues are unordered, leading to permutation invariance that creates multimodality in the transformed distribution. \end{remark} \begin{proof}[Proof of \Cref{thm:pushforward_polynomial_roots}] Write
+Second, eigenvalues are unordered, leading to permutation invariance that creates multimodality in the transformed distribution. \end{remark}